KnowOneActual/beaubremer-blog/template_blog_post_v3.md

----
+--
 title: "Your Awesome Post Title"
-description: 'A short, engaging summary of what this post is about.'
+description: "A short, engaging summary of what this post is about."
 date: 2025-06-11
 layout: "layout.njk"
+tags:
+  - posts
+  - general
 ---

 ## Your First Heading